kodarn/Sparsnas/README.md

           |-5-bytes-||--5-bytes-| |-5-bytes-|
 ```
 The first packet is identical to the one previous to the power cycling.
 Now, having determined that the `NewCnt` column is a counter, and its being reset on boot, we can make the assumption that `NewCnt` starts with the value zero.
 We can test if this assumption is reasonably.
 Remember what we stated in "Fact 01" earlier, that is, ``0xAA ^ 0x00 = 0xAA``.
 This would mean that we have the have the 4 first bytes XOR-key if our assumption is correct.
 The remaining value `d3` remains to be figured out.
 Enough, lets test our assumption.
 (Again; To reduce space I have removed duplicate 'NewCnt' packets.
-That's why the 'Cnt' & 'PCnt' columns aren't sequential.)
+That's why the 'Cnt' & XOR-'PCnt' columns aren't sequential.)

 ```
 Len ID Cnt Fix Fixed    PCnt Data NewCnt      Crc16      Xor-Key      NewCnt      Result